- Capital Improvement Projects

 The Schertz Parkway “mill and overlay” involves grinding off the existing pavement surface.
 After the surface is removed, new layers of asphalt will be placed.
 In order to increase the strength of the pavement section, so it can better withstand the traffic loads, the entire existing asphalt and a small portion of the base underneath the pavement will be removed.
 This is so we can replace the existing two inches of asphalt with four inches of new asphalt.
 The new asphalt pavement will be placed in two layers.
 There will be alternating lane closures in the project area during the construction process.
 Two-way traffic and business access will be maintained, but it may take longer to get through the project area during construction.
 Please be patient and allow extra time while going through the project area.

-Our contractor plans to start work on this project on April 6.
-The plan is to start in two project areas at the same time.
-They will start the concrete repairs in the Northcliffe area and the Randolph reconstruction first.
-Please check back here for project updates.
+The contractor started work on this project on April 6.
+The contractor started two project areas at the same time.
+They started the concrete repairs in the Northcliffe area and the Randolph reconstruction first.

 Construction Start: April 2020